 “At Everlane, we want the right choice to be as easy as putting on a great T-shirt.
 That’s why we partner with the best, ethical factories around the world.
 Source only the finest materials.
 And share those stories with you—down to the true cost of every product we make.
 It’s a new way of doing things.
 We call it Radical Transparency.” – everlane.com.

 Cuyana is the epitome of quality over quantity.
-The team behind this brand have spent and continue to spend a lot of time and effort searching the globe for the best quality materials to craft their classic and minimal designs with.
-Cuyana actually has a store in Los Angeles on Abbot Kinney – if you’re ever nearby, it’s worth seeing these stunning leather bags and other delicious goods in person.
+The team behind this brand has spent and continues to spend a lot of time and effort searching the globe for the best quality materials to craft their classic and minimal designs with.
+Cuyana actually has a store in Los Angeles on Abbot Kinney.
+If you’re ever nearby, it’s worth seeing these stunning leather bags and other delicious goods in person.

 Outdoor Voices is the one activewear brand out there that is just BLOWING UP.
 All the cool LA girls wear Outdoor Voices because not only do they make some of the most fashionable and functional workout wear out there, they create them out of sustainable textiles such as merino wool and recycled polyester made from water bottles.